1. Home>

 • Any future considerations

-It’s crucial that you provide your project manager with as much information as possible, being clear about your expectations - including timescales - and outlining any specific requirements you may have, such as retaining in-house control over certain aspects of your payroll management.
+It’s important to provide your project manager with as much information as possible.
+This includes being clear about your expectations - including timescales for implementation.

-This initial planning phase is also essential in order to engage the right people to be part of the implementation team – successful projects are built on good relationships and communication after all.
-Your project manager will need to know any team members who will be key to the implementation and also those who may be impacted by the changes and therefore need to be kept in the loop.
+This initial planning phase is also essential to engage the right people to be part of the implementation team.
+After all, successful projects are built on good relationships and communication.

 • The make-up of your workforce

-• How they get paid
+• How your employees get paid

-• When they get paid
+• When your employees get paid

 • Any idiosyncrasies unique to your business model

-Once they’ve created a plan of action, they’ll bring all the project members together to run through their recommendations in terms of the system, its functionality and set-up.
 This is usually done via a workshop, where everyone has the chance to ask questions and ensure they approve of the plan before moving on to the set-up stage.

 The set-up process is a double-pronged approach – getting both systems and people up to speed.
-A good payroll implementation project plan will have these aspects running concurrently in order to save time and get things up and running as quickly as possible.
+A good payroll implementation project plan will have these aspects running concurrently to save time and get things up and running as quickly as possible.

 • Pay